publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s416.md

 [Act Aug.
 1, 1956, ch.
 836][/us/act/1956-08-01/ch836], title I, § 102(b), [70 Stat.
 809][/us/stat/70/809], provided that:

->     “(1) The amendment made by subsection (a) \[amending this section\] shall apply in the case of benefits under subsection (e) of section 202 of the Social Security Act \[[section 402(e) of this title][/us/usc/t42/s402/e]\] for months after October 1956, but only, except in the case of an individual who was entitled to wife’s or mother’s insurance benefits under such section 202 for October 1956, or any month thereafter, on the basis of applications filed after the date of enactment of this Act \[Aug.
+>     “(1) The amendment made by subsection (a) \[amending this section\] shall apply in the case of benefits under subsection (e) of section 202 of the Social Security Act \[[42 U.S.C.
+402(e)][/us/usc/t42/s402/e]\] for months after October 1956, but only, except in the case of an individual who was entitled to wife’s or mother’s insurance benefits under such section 202 for October 1956, or any month thereafter, on the basis of applications filed after the date of enactment of this Act \[Aug.
 1, 1956\].
 The amendment made by subsection (a) shall apply in the case of benefits under subsection (h) of such section 202 for months after October 1956 on the basis of applications filed after the date of enactment of this Act.

->     “(2) Except as provided in paragraphs (1) and (4), the amendment made by subsection (a) shall apply in the case of lump-sum death payments under section 202(i) of the Social Security Act with respect to deaths after October 1956, and in the case of monthly benefits under title II of such Act \[this subchapter\] for months after October 1956 on the basis of applications filed after the date of enactment of this Act.
+>     “(2) Except as provided in paragraphs (1) and (4), the amendment made by subsection (a) shall apply in the case of lump-sum death payments under section 202(i) of the Social Security Act with respect to deaths after October 1956, and in the case of monthly benefits under title II of such Act \[[42 U.S.C.
+401][/us/usc/t42/s401] et seq.\] for months after October 1956 on the basis of applications filed after the date of enactment of this Act.

 >     “(3)

->      For purposes of section 215(b)(3)(B) of the Social Security Act \[[section 415(b)(3)(B) of this title][/us/usc/t42/s415/b/3/B]\] (but subject to paragraphs (1) and (2) of this subsection)—
+>      For purposes of section 215(b)(3)(B) of the Social Security Act \[[42 U.S.C.
+415(b)(3)(B)][/us/usc/t42/s415/b/3/B]\] (but subject to paragraphs (1) and (2) of this subsection)—

 >         “(A) a woman who attains the age of sixty-two prior to November 1956 and who was not eligible for old-age insurance benefits under section 202 of such Act (as in effect prior to the enactment of this Act) for any month prior to November 1956 shall be deemed to have attained the age of sixty-two in 1956 or, if earlier, the year in which she died;